kdeldycke/e107-importer/readme.txt

 == Upgrade Notice ==

 = 1.1 =
 Add import of forums and threads.
-User import now optional.
-Can force ownership of all imported content to a pre-existing WordPress user.
+User, news and pages import now optional.

 = 1.0 =
 First release compatible with the WordPress 3.x series.